Verdier quotients of Calabi-Yau categories from quivers with potential: Introduction

 \section{Introduction}

-In this paper we study a class of triangulated categories which arise as Verdier quotient of Calabi-Yau categories form a quiver with potential $(Q,W)$, and which can be associated with some mixed-angulation of a marked surface.
+In this paper we study a class of triangulated categories which arise as Verdier quotient of Calabi-Yau categories from a differential graded algebra of a quiver with potential $(Q,W)$, and which can be associated with some mixed-angulation of a marked Riemann surface with boundary.